MarkWilcock/Generative-AI-Course/34 Use AI tools for DAX.md

 ### Ask the AI to generate DAX queries and define measures

-Go to a new tab in the DAX Query View.
 Here are a set of prompts you can use to ask the AI to generate DAX queries.
 Use these as a starting point.
 You may want to copy the response to each prompt into a new tab in the query view and add the initial prompt as a comment

 The initial prompt refers to an image of a data model.
 You can download it from [here](./Resources/Power%20BI%20Superstore%20Data%20Model.png)